Kou Sopheap: A Buddhist Ecology

 Whereas some scholars have criticized a lack of environmental concern in Buddhism, Kou Sopheap strives to share Buddha’s teachings and philosophy of taking the middle path and giving back in order to revamp Cambodia’s food ecosystem vital.
 In line with human ecology, Kou Sopheap argues that protecting the environment starts by protecting oneself and one's loved ones.
 Kou Sopheap has encouraged the younger generations to have "strong moral values" to foster family as the fundamental structure of society while he has expressed concerns of rising rate of family crime in Cambodia.

 Encouraging the spiritual life of the upāsaka

+In the footsteps of Sam Bunthoeun, Kou Sopheap has been a staunch promoter of vipassana meditation in Cambodia.
 Meditation for the Energy of Life “សមាធិ ដើម្បីថាមពលជីវិត”, the book co-authored by Kou Sopheap and Noem Chhunny, was first publish in 2019 and the second printed in 2021 in Khmer language.
 The book shared about meditation, Buddha's teaching, and mindfulness that serve as the wisdom energy for the mental health and peace of mind.